kaaproject/kaa/doc/Customization-guide/How-to-contribute/Documentation-contribution-and-style-guide/index.md

 ## Content structure
 * Keep your titles and headings short and precise, 1-5 words will do.
-* Keep sentence structure simple.
+* Use simple one-clause sentence structure whenever you can.
-Try to limit sentences to one clause.
-Individuals who have language difficulties, non-native English speakers, and some people who are deaf or hard of hearing may have difficulty understanding longer, complicated sentences.
 * If you have sentences longer than 25 words, try to break them up or condense them.
 If you can’t, make sure they are in plain English.
-* Keep paragraphs short or create small sections or text groupings.
+* Avoid using long paragraphs.
+Instead, try to break them into groups of 1-10 lines of text.
-* Put key information near the beginning of the content.
+* Place the key information at the beginning of each content element.
-* Provide descriptions that do not require pictures, or provide both pictures and written descriptions.
-To test whether the writing is effective, try removing, one at a time, first the words and then the pictures.
-With only one method, can you still figure out what to do?
+* Supplement your text with pictures only to illustrate complex ideas.
+Avoid redundant imagery.
+Do not use pictures without descriptions.
-* Use numbered lists for step-by-step procedures and bulleted list for an unordered set of items.
+* Use numbered lists for step-by-step procedures and bulleted lists for unordered sets of items.
-* Use a bulleted list or headings to emphasize important points.
+* Emphasize important points with a bulleted list or use headings.
-* Minimize the number of steps in a procedure.
+* Keep the minimum number of steps for procedure descriptions.
-Individuals who have cognitive impairments may have difficulty following procedures that have many steps.
-Keep the steps simple, and keep the user oriented.
 * Provide links to related content within the documentation to help readers get more information.
+* Provide links to auto-generated documentation (API, etc.).

 ## Style and tone
-* Use _please_ and _thank you_ judiciously.
-Avoid using _please_ in instructions unless some step in the procedure causes inconvenience for the user or represents a workaround for some system limitation.
+* Avoid using _please_ in instructions unless some step in the procedure causes inconvenience for the user or represents a workaround for some system limitation.
-* Use _sorry_ only in error messages that result in serious problems for the user.
+* Use _sorry_ only to inform about serious software or hardware problems for the user.
-Don’t use _sorry_ if the problem occurred during the normal functioning of the program, such as when the user needs to wait for a network connection to be found.
+Don’t use _sorry_ if the problem appeared during normal software operation.
-* Don’t try to be funny.
-Jokes, slang, and sarcasm are context-specific and hard to translate and localize.
-What’s funny to you might offend or alienate some portion of your audience, so it’s best to avoid these rhetorical ­approaches.
-* Avoid overusing subjective terms such as _easy_, _fast_, _fun_, and so on.
+* Do not invoke humor in your content.
+Humor is a culture-specific and subjective matter that doesn't belong in technical content.
+* Do not use subjective words like _simple_, _great_, _superb_, and such.
-Instead, demonstrate that something is easy or fun by providing relevant information.
+Instead, demonstrate that something is simple or superb by providing relevant information.
-* Use everyday words when you can, and avoid formal language that you wouldn’t use when speaking to someone in person.
+* Use short, plain words when possible, avoid formal or elevated style of writing.
-* Avoid inventing new words or assigning words an unusual meaning.
+* Don't make up new words or modify their usual meaning.
-* Use short, plain words as much as possible.
-* Don’t make generalizations about people, countries, regions, and cultures, especially if the generalizations could be considered derogatory.
-* Avoid using culturally sensitive terms.
+* Don't use a more complicated term when there is a simpler one having the exact same meaning.
+* Don’t express opinions about cultures, countries, people, etc.
+* Try to use words that are culturally neutral.
 * Omit needless words.
-Don’t use two or three words when one will do.
-* Use questions sparingly.
-While questions may support a friendlier tone, overuse of questions doesn’t support a trustworthy voice.
-Questions can work well when users actually do have them, not when we invent them on their behalf.
+Use the minimum number of words required to get the message across.
+* Do not overuse questions.
+If you must use a question, make sure it's relevant to the user and the context.
+Do not make up questions for the sake of creating an imaginary dialog with the user.
-* Use exclamation points sparingly.
+* Do not overuse exclamation points.
-The overuse of exclamation points can make content seem effusive or ingratiating.
+This can make your writing seem emotional to and rather subjective to the user.
-Save exclamation points for when they count.
+Use exclamation points when they are required to emphasize something really critical and important.
+* Do not use colloquialisms, idioms, sayings, proverbs, etc.
-* Be mindful of globalization and cultural considerations before you use colloquialisms or idioms.
+Keep globalization and cultural considerations in mind.
-* Do not use non-English words or phrases, such as _de facto_ or _ad hoc_, in English content, even if you think these terms are generally known and understood.
+* Avoid using non-English words or phrases, such as _ergo_ or _bona fide_, even if you think they are widely used.
+However, there are two exceptions to this rule: _etc._ and _e.g._

 ## Use of terminology
-* Whenever possible, you should get your point across by using common English words.
+* Whenever possible, use common English instead of using terminology.
-It is all right to use technical terms when they are necessary for precise communication, even with a general audience, but do not write as if everybody understands these terms or will immediately grasp their meaning.
-* Define terms in the text as you introduce them.
+Use terminology when you need to be particular and precise about something.
+* Provide term definition on its first mention.
+* When using defined terms, make sure you use them exactly as defined.
+Shortcutting only works when it's defined.
+E.g.: "Administrative UI" is not equal to "Admin UI" unless defined so, "tenant administrator" is not the same as "tenant", etc.
-* Spell out an acronym on its first mention on the page, for example, _Common Type Library (CTL)_.
+* Spell out an acronym on its first mention, for example, _Common Type Library (CTL)_.
-* Provide links from the main text to the glossary.
+* Supplement your text with links to the glossary when you use glossary terms.
-* Do not create a new term if a term describing a concept already exists in the glossary.
+* Do not make a new term if the glossary contains another term describing the same idea.
-* If you need to create a new term, verify that the term that you select is not already in use to mean something else.
+* When creating a new term, make sure it does not already mean something else in the glossary.

 ## Grammar
 * Give preference to present tense over past and future tenses.
 * Give preference to simple verb forms over perfect and continuous forms.
-* Put the action of the sentence in the verb, not in the nouns.
-* Choose single-word verbs over multiple-word verbs.
-* Don’t convert verbs to nouns and nouns to verbs.
-* Do not use a transitive verb without a direct object.
+* Use call-to-action approach instead of simple statements to help user find the information.

+  **_Good example_**
+    Click the **Src** tab below to see the source code used to generate the table.

+  **_Bad example_**
+    Below is the **Src** tab that contains the source code used to generate the table.
+* Avoid using multiple-word verbs, use one-word verbs when you can.
-Either supply a direct object or use an intransitive verb instead.
+* Always provide a direct object after a transitive verb, otherwise use an intransitive verb.

+  **_Good example_**
+    Your application cannot connect to the server.
+    Installation process will stop.

+  **_Bad example_**
+    Your application cannot connect.
+    Installation process will stop running.
-* Avoid using weak, vague verbs such as _be_, _have_, _make_, and _do_.
+* Avoid using neutral verbs such as _do_, _make_, _have_, etc. when you can use a preciser verb to denote the action.

-Such verbs are sometimes necessary, but use a more descriptive verb whenever you can.
+  **_Good example_**
+    Connect to the cloud service.
+    Update the application regularly.

+  **_Bad example_**
+    Make a connection to the cloud service.
+    Do regular application updates.
 * Use imperative mood for procedures, formulate your instructions as giving commands to the user.

+  **_Example_**
+    Click the **Management** button, enter a new IP in the **Kaa host/IP** block and click **Update**.
-* Use indicative mood for conveying information such as facts, questions, assertions, or explanations.
+* Use indicative mood to provide facts, questions, assertions, or explanations.

-* Omit unnecessary adverbs.
-* Use context to reduce ambiguity.
-Some words can be read as both verbs and nouns, such as _file_, _post_, _input_, etc.
-When using these terms, ensure that the context and sentence structure reduce ambiguity.
+  **_Example_**
+    Kaa endpoint connects to your Kaa Sandbox by using the address built into the SDK.
+* Do not use adverbs that do not contribute to the meaning of a sentence.

+  **_Good example_**
+    The server sends a request.

+  **_Bad example_**
+    The server quickly sends a request.
+* Reduce ambiguity be providing the right context.
+Some verbs and nouns look the same in writing, for example _access_, _click_, _process_, etc., which can be ambiguous to the user.
+Make sure such words appear in the context that gives them specific meaning.
-* In general, use second person (pronoun _you_) also known as _direct address_.
-Second person supports a friendly tone because it connects you with the user.
+* Use second person (pronoun _you_) to support a friendly tone and relation to the user.
-* Use first person sparingly.
+* Use first person in special cases only.
-First person is appropriate when writing from the point of view of the user.
+For example, when you write from the user's point of view.
 * Avoid using more than 3 nouns in a noun string as it may be confusing or ambiguous even for native English speakers.

+  **_Good example_**
+    This application demonstrates Kaa Configuration extension functionality.
+    Configuration service for client application.

+  **_Bad example_**
+    This application demonstrates functionality of the Kaa Configuration extension.
+    Client application configuration service.

 ## Text formatting
 * Use **bold** for: